Wubpooz/Malta-TTS/FineTuning/NewLanguage/Readme.md

-Great question — and Maltese is a perfect example of what “portable TTS” really needs: robustness with tiny models and smart data tricks.
-Here’s a practical, end-to-end blueprint you can follow, with options from “works on a Raspberry Pi/phone” to “bigger but still deployable”.

 1) Choose a portable-friendly architecture
 	•	Piper (Glow-TTS/HiFi-GAN–style, C++ runtime): tiny, fast, proven on ARM; easy to train your own voices.